 stood.
 The platform commenced immediately afterwards.
 Obviously the line continued to receive periodic applications of weed killer, as the track is totally weed free, which is in marked contrast to many similarly lightly

 used freight only lines a few years later.
-Just visible on the original negative through the arch of the A40 bridge is one original permanent way huts.
+Just visible on the original negative through the arch of the A40 bridge is one of the original permanent way huts.
 Martin Loader Collection

 This view from the A40 bridge was taken on a very dull 5 May 1979, long before the line at this point was turned into a road for access to gravel pits and a waste recycling plant.
 The